Micah Potter: Wisconsin (2019–2021)

 He transferred to Wisconsin and sat out for the 2018–19 season due to transfer rules.
 Potter also sat out for the next fall semester after his request for immediate eligibility was denied by the National Collegiate Athletic Association.
 On January 11, 2020, he recorded a junior season-high 24 points and 13 rebounds in a 58–49 win over Penn State.
 As a junior, he averaged 10.1 points and 6.2 rebounds per game through 21 appearances.
 Entering his senior season, Potter was named to the Kareem Abdul-Jabbar Award preseason watch list.
 He averaged 12.5 points and 5.9 rebounds per games and started 20 of 31 games.

 Professional career

 Sioux Falls Skyforce / Detroit Pistons (2021–2022)

-After going undrafted in the 2021 NBA Draft, Potter joined the Miami Heat for the 2021 NBA Summer League and on September 10, he signed a contract with the Heat.
+After going undrafted in the 2021 NBA draft, Potter joined the Miami Heat for the 2021 NBA Summer League and on September 10, he signed a contract with the Heat.
 He was one of the final cuts in training camp and joined the Sioux Falls Skyforce as an affiliate player.
 Potter averaged 14.1 points and 10.7 rebounds per game.

 On December 29, 2021, Potter signed a 10-day contract with the Detroit Pistons and returned to Sioux Falls afterwards.

 Potter joined the New York Knicks for the 2022 NBA Summer League.

-Utah Jazz (2022–present)
+Utah Jazz / Salt Lake City Stars (2022–2025)

 On October 12, 2022, Potter signed a two-way contract with the Utah Jazz.

 On January 27, 2023, Potter underwent right elbow surgery and was ruled out for at least four-to-six weeks.

+On August 6, 2024, Potter signed another two-way contract with the Jazz.
+He made 38 appearances (10 starts) for Utah during the 2024–25 NBA season, averaging 4.3 points, 4.3 rebounds, and 0.8 assists.

+Austin Spurs (2025–present)

+On August 7, 2025, Potter signed a training camp deal with the San Antonio Spurs.
+He was waived by the Spurs prior to the start of the regular season on October 18.
+For the 2025–26 season, he was added to the roster of the Spurs' G League affiliate, the Austin Spurs.

+National team

+Potter and fellow Wisconsin Badger alumni Nigel Hayes-Davis were named to the USA Basketball Select Team to help prepare the main roster for the 2024 Olympics.